GDDG08/STM32_BluetoothLog/readme.md

    Even required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-   Any one who has a or more GIRLFRIENDS SHOULD NOT use this file, untill the number comes to zero, either due to natural factor or human factor.
+   Any one who has one or more GIRLFRIENDS SHOULD NOT use this file, until the number comes to zero, either due to natural factor or human factor.
    See the License for the specific language governing permissions and limitations under the License.